Tutorial setup

 (END)

-Recall that queries using the spack find command are limited to queries of attributes with matching values, not values they do not have.
-In other words, we cannot use the spack find command for all packages that do not satisfy a certain criterion.
+Recall that spack find is limited to queries of attributes with matching values.
+It cannot be used to find packages that do not meet a specific condition.

 >>> gcc_query_spec = Spec('%gcc')